 - Written confirmation from the insurer that the person is insured.

-In North Carolina, when you’re applying for an original license -- or restoring a license after a suspension or revocation or obtaining a limited driving privilege license from the court -- the law requires that you submit proof of auto insurance by means of an original liability insurance policy with your name on it (or form DL-123 can be used by an insurer to verify information).
+In North Carolina, for example, the law requires that you submit proof of auto insurance by means of an original liability insurance policy with your name on it (or form an insurer can use DL-123 to verify information).

-For your driving test, confirm with your state’s licensing office what types of car insurance is needed.
-If you find that you must have insurance on yourself to obtain a license, then a non-owner’s policy would be necessary.
-Otherwise, it’s not essential – but could come in handy if you plan on borrowing cars from time to time to get around.
+Confirm with your state’s licensing office what type of car insurance is needed for your driving test.
+If you find that you must have insurance in your own name to obtain a license, then a non-owners policy would be necessary.
+Otherwise, it’s not essential – but it could come in handy if you plan on borrowing cars from time to time to get around.